 Before Top Chef became a breeding ground for product placement and celebrity judges, there was cheftestant Robin Leventhal.
 The colorful and fast-talking Seattle chef finished 5th in Season 6 of the hit Bravo series.
 She’s now an artist and teacher in Walla Walla.
-Not one to shy away from cannabis, she’s sharing her recipe for the often misunderstood Thanksgiving side dish: Brussels sprouts.
+Not one to shy away from cannabis, she’s sharing her recipe for the often misunderstood holiday side dish: Brussels sprouts.
 They can be delicious, really!
 Here, she tells you how.

 I know you might think Brussels are gross, smell like dirty feet and remind you of your grandma.
 I’m here to set you straight!
 Things have changed since you tried them when you were 5-years old and couldn’t see over the counter.
 Now we know that crispy on the outside and tender on the inside (not mushy) is the way to transform these mini cabbages into jewels on the plate and smiles in your belly.